tabarra/txAdmin/docs/dev_notes.md

     - [ ] add `cache-control` and/or `vary` to all pages
 - [ ] deprecate StatisticsManager.pageViews as its now untrackable?
 - [ ] disable testing page in prod build
-- [ ] check if strick mode is indeed disabled in prod build
+- [ ] check if strict mode is indeed disabled in prod build
 - [ ] easter egg with some old music? https://www.youtube.com/watch?v=nNoaXej0Jeg

 Bugs